AAbella7529/AAbella7529/README.md

 To Future-Proof my IT skills in the Digital Age / Digital Transformation, The Internet of Things and AI - Artificial Intelligence.

-I have a keen interest in AI, Web Design and Creativity.
+I have a keen interest in AI, Web Design and Creativity